MayGo/maze-world/README.md

 ### Note

--   Project was started with https://github.com/LPGhatguy/rdc-project taken as base
+-   Project was started with https://github.com/LPGhatguy/rdc-project taken as base and refactored later with https://github.com/Roblox/desert-bus-2077 taken as an example.

 # Game Description